 I was recently called out by one of our readers concerning a comment I made on my website stating: “You won’t find the brand names here – just call and ask us why!”
 The gentlemen went on to make some critically valid points and asked, “Instead of making people call you so you can ask those questions and force them to listen to a sales pitch, why not just put the reason out on your web page?
 Why don’t you have them, is it because your beds are better than the big name brands?”

 Great questions Richard!
 I guess when I wrote that I was in an old school mindset.
-So hear you go, no sales pitch, no BS enjoy!
+So here you go, no sales pitch, no BS.
+Enjoy!